simul/simul.github.io/unity/index.md

 User Interface
 --------------
 As mentioned above, the wizard to add trueSKY to a scene is found in the GameObject menu, under "Initialize trueSKY in scene".
-Just below this, you can click "Remove trueSKY from scene" to do just that.
+Just below this, you can click "Remove trueSKY from scene", to do just that.
+A selection of overlays and visual toggles are also provided to aid testing and debugging.
+These can be found under Window -> trueSKY, along with an option to recompile the trueSKY shaders.
-Under the Window menu are toggles for the trueSKY debug overlays.
 General trueSKY properties are found by selecting the trueSKY object in the scene.
 Sequence properties are found by editing Sequence assets.

-A selection of overlays and visual toggles are also provided to aid testing and debugging.
-These can be found under Window -> trueSKY, along with an option to recompile the trueSKY shaders.

 Transparencies
 -----------------------